How ScotGEM students are selected

 - personal statement and reference

-- aptitude tests - the Graduate Medical School Admissions Test (GAMSAT) and the Situational Judgment Test for Admissions to Clinical Education (SJTace/ UCAT SJT)
+- aptitude test - the Graduate Medical School Admissions Test (GAMSAT)

 There will be a further assessment by interview for a limited number of applicants.
 To be considered for interview, applicants must meet the following criteria: